IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ![IMAGE](images/1-2-1/1-2-1_002-input-parameters.png)

 ####1.2.1.2.
 COMPONENTS
 Components perform actions based on the inputs they receive.
-There are manytypes of components for different tasks.
+There are different components for different tasks.

 ![IMAGE](images/1-2-1/1-2-1_003-components.png)

 >1.
-The multiplication component is an operator that calculates the product of twonumbers.
+The multiplication component is an operator that calculates the product of two numbers.
 2. The Divide component operates on geometry, dividing a curve into equal segments.
-3. The Circle CNR component constructs a circle geometry from input data; a center point, normal vector, and radius.
+3. The Circle CNR component constructs a circle geometry from input data.
+It accepts data specifying a center point, a normal vector, and a radius.
 4. The Loft component constructs a surface by lofting curves.

 ####1.2.1.3.
 OBJECT COLORS